 Wonder Why You Don’t See a Pie Chart Outlining Our Ratio of Administrative to Program Expenses?
 Find out more about how we are trying to End the Overhead Myth.

-In 2013, our global movement to end hunger took a major leap forward.
-Our latest Annual Report highlights our work to end hunger in 14,000 communities throughout Africa, South Asia and Latin America as well as our global advocacy efforts in 22 countries.
+Our latest Annual Report (2014) highlights our work to end hunger in more than 24,000 communities throughout Africa, South Asia and Latin America, as well as our global advocacy efforts to end hunger and poverty worldwide.
 Read more.

 Rather than simply being another relief organization, The Hunger Project was created as a strategic organization.
 Over the years, The Hunger Project has reinvented itself time and again to meet each challenge along the path of ending hunger.
 Learn more.